British Rail Class 150: Production units

-This second batch of fifty units were classified as Class 150/1 and numbered in the range 150101-150.
-Like the prototype units, they did not have front-end gangway connections which allowed passengers to move between two units that were working in multiple.
+This second batch of fifty units was classified as Class 150/1 and numbered in the range 150101-150.
+Like the prototype units, they did not have the front-end gangway connections which allowed passengers to move between two units that were working in multiple.
 Originally based at Derby Etches Park depot, these units were introduced in 1985, mainly concentrated around Birmingham and Manchester, and in later years restricted mainly to commuter services.

-The final batch of 85 two-car units were built with front-end gangway connections.
-These units were classified as Class 150/2 and numbered in the range 150201-285.
+The final batch of 85 two-car units was built with front-end gangway connections.
+These units were introduced in 1987, classified as Class 150/2 and numbered in the range 150201-285.
 They were used on longer-distance services.
 The end gangways make them very similar in appearance to the Class 317/2 and Class 455/7 and 455/9 EMUs, also based on the Mark 3 bodyshell.

 Some of the Class 150/2 units were later disbanded, and the vehicles were used to make some of the Birmingham and Manchester-based Class 150/1 units into three-car sets.
 The units in Manchester were later returned to their original configuration, but the Birmingham-based units were renumbered into the 1500xx range by subtracting 100 from the previous number (e.g. 150103 became 150003).
 This also gave the operational advantage of there being an extra set of passenger door controls within the train for use by the conductor, making it easier to collect revenue without having to run the full length of the unit between stations.